bonjorno7/3dn-bip/docs/index.md

 ## Features

--   Drop-In replacement for the standard Blender preview library `(bpy.utils.previews)`.
+-   Drop-in replacement for the standard Blender preview library `(bpy.utils.previews)`.
 -   Use of an optimized format for loading previews.
 -   Load arbitrarily sized images, you are not locked with Blender's default